rust-lang/rust/src/doc/rustc-dev-guide/src/appendix/stupid-stats.md

 rustc, like most compilers, takes a large number of command line arguments which can affect compilation in complex and interacting ways.
-Emulating all of this behaviour in your tool is annoying at best, especically if you are making many of the same calls into librustc that the compiler is.
+Emulating all of this behaviour in your tool is annoying at best, especically if you are making many of the same calls into librustc_middle that the compiler is.

 The kind of things I have in mind are tools like rustdoc or a future rustfmt.
 These want to operate as closely as possible to real compilation, but have